A face cover perspective to $\ell_1$ embeddings of planar graphs: Preliminaries

 See \Cref{sec:intro} for definitions of \emph{embedding, distortion, contraction}, \emph{expansion} and \emph{Lipschitz}.
 We say that an embedding is \emph{dominating} if it is non-contractive.
 Given a graph family $\mathcal{F}$, a \emph{stochastic embedding} of $G$ into $\mathcal{F}$ is a distribution $\mathcal{D}$ over pairs $(H,f_H)$ where $H\in\mathcal{F}$ and $f_H$ is an embedding of $G$ into $H$.
 We say that $\mathcal{D}$ is dominating if for every $(H,f_H)\in\supp(\mathcal{D})$, $f_H$ is dominating.
 We say that a dominating stochastic embedding $\mathcal{D}$ has expected distortion $t$, if for every pair $u,v\in V$ it holds that

 A \emph{terminated} planar graph $G=(V,E,w,K)$ is a planar graph $(V,E,w)$, with a subset of terminals $K\subseteq V$.
 A graph G is outerplanar if there is a drawing of $G$ in the plane such that all the vertices lie on the unbounded face.
 A \emph{face cover} is a set of faces such that every terminal lies on at least one face from the cover.
 Given a graph $G$ with a drawing in the plane, denote by $\gamma(G,K)$ the minimal size of a face cover.
 In the special case where all the terminals are covered by a single face, i.e. $\gamma(G,K)=1$, we say that $G$ is an Okamura-Seymour graph, or O-S graph for short.
+See illustration on the right (using the notation from \Cref{fig:facecover}).

 A \emph{tree decomposition} of a graph $G=(V,E)$ is a tree $T$ with nodes $B_1,\dots,B_s$ (called \emph{bags}) where each $B_i$ is a subset of $V$ such that: (1) For every edge $\{u,v\}\in E$, there is a bag $B_i$ containing both $u$ and $v$.
-(2) For every vertex $v\in V$, the set of bags containing $v$ form a connected subtree of $T$.
+(2) For every vertex $v\in V$, the set of bags containing $v$ forms a connected subtree of $T$.
+(3) Every vertex belongs to at least one bag.
 The \emph{width} of a tree decomposition is $\max_i\{|B_i|-1\}$.
 The \emph{treewidth} of $G$ is the minimal width of a tree decomposition of $G$.
 It is straightforward to verify that every tree graph has treewidth $1$.

 Given a set of $s$ embeddings $f_i:V\rightarrow \R^{d_i}$ for $i\in\{1,\dots,s\}$, the \emph{concatenation} of $f_1,\dots,f_s$, denoted by $\oplus_{i=1}^s f_i$, is a function $f:V\rightarrow\R^{\sum_id_i}$, where the coordinates from $1$ to $d_1$ correspond to $f_1$, the coordinates from $d_1+1$ to $d_1+d_2$ correspond to $f_2$, etc.